What Is a Fun Way to Teach a Child How to Tie Shoes?

-Tying shoes is a significant developmental skill.
+Tying shoes is a significant developmental skill and one of the major life skills.
 In previous generations, children mastered the art of tying their laces before kindergarten.
-These days, with the popularity of slip-on, zip-up, flip-flop or Velcro shoes, the age at which a child masters this skill is progressively higher.
-One easy way to teach a child to tie shoes is to use a rhyme that serves as a reminder of the motions involved.
+These days, with the popularity of slip-on, zip-up, flip-flop or Velcro shoes, the age at which kiddos master this skill is progressively higher, at around 6 years-old, with the help of a tutorial and parenting tips.

 Repeat the rhyme while demonstrating the movements that correspond with each phrase.
 To make the tree, hold one lace in each hand and cross them to form an "X." Then, hold both laces in one hand and with your free hand, bring one lace under the other and pull tightly on both laces.
 This is the "tree."

 3. Bunny Ears Method

 Take each lace and form a large loop.
 Hold one loop in each hand.
 These are the "bunny ears."
 Point to each loop as you say, "Bunny ears, bunny ears, playing by a tree."

 Say "Criss-crossed the tree," and make an "X" with the ears.
 Continue with "trying to catch me."

 Say "Bunny ears, bunny ears jumped into the hole," and push one of the bunny ears into the hole you created at the bottom of the center of the laces when you crossed them.

 Finish the rhyme with "Popped out of the other side beautiful and bold," and grab the loop as it comes through the hole.
 Pull both bunny ears tightly, tying the shoe.